 - Redirect: 301 redirect (deindex) internal search pages getting organic traffic and revenue to “real” category pages within the site taxonomy, or to existing curated, optimized product grid pages.
 Then noindex the rest.

 Based on your findings during research, you may also decide to keep them indexed in the unlikely event they’re getting more organic traffic, revenue and/or conversions than existing product or category pages.
 You may also land on a custom solution that keeps a handful of high-performing site search URLs indexed, while getting the rest out.

 Just because you’re getting traffic and revenue out of these low-quality pages that Google has advised webmasters not to index doesn’t mean you should leave them alone.
 Do the research and take your findings to the powers that be.
 Let them come to the same conclusion.

+Running into trouble, or still not sure how you should be handling your site’s internal search URLs?
+Inflow’s here to help!
 Get in touch if this sounds like a project you’d like to explore.
-We’re here to help.